segmentio/segment-docs/src/partners/enable-with-segment.md

 2. If the user is logged out, Segment redirects to `https://app.segment.com/login`
 3. If the user is logged in, Segment redirects to `https://app.segment.com/authorize`
 4. If user consents, Segment redirects with a code to your redirect_uri `http://localhost:8888/auth/segment/callback`.
 This app listens for this request and runs step #5 below.
-5. You exchange the code with for an install token from `https://id.segmentapis.com/oauth2/token`
+5. You exchange the code with for an install token from `https://id.segmentapis.com/oauth2/token`.
+The body of this POST request should include the code you received and your redirect_uri.
+Include your client secret and client id in a basic authorization header.
 6. You save the access token, install name, workspace name and source name for the user.

 At the end of a successful flow you get an "Install Token".
 If you passed in the scope as `destination/clearbrain` the user is prompted to select a source on which to install your Enable With Segment App, and that source is returned to you as well.